the internet home page of

 • EFF Blue Ribbon Campaign - Free speech is important, so here are some icons to put on the personal website you probably abandoned for censored social media.

-• Richard M. Stallman - This computing nerd figured out that people want free water, somehow.
-There's always something topical or interesting on his web site.
-(Nice office.)
+• Richard M. Stallman - This computing nerd figured out that people want free water somehow.
+There's always something topical or interesting on his web sites.
+(What an office.)

 While computing in its most creative days used to be a very full field, many technologies have been phased out in favor of new standards, and a lot of innovative companies couldn't keep up.
 Here are some of the companies that survived.